SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     </figure>

 6. (Optional) Just to investigate the difference between using Github Copilot and ChatGPT, try to redo the previous exercises using ChatGPT.
-What are the main differences between the two tools?{ .annotate }
+What are the main differences between the two tools?
+(1) { .annotate }

     1. :man_raising_hand: Remember that ChatGPT is a general AI model, meaning that it was trained to be good at many different tasks, whereas GitHub Copilot (which uses OpenAI's Codex model under the hood) was specifically